hajifkd/rusq/README.md

 rusq = { version = "*", git = "https://github.com/hajifkd/rusq.git" }
 ```

-Then.
+For example codes, check out the following section.

 ## Examples

-For instance, you can make EPR pair:
+For instance, you can make EPR pair like this:

 ```rust
 extern crate rusq;